eli-schwartz/aurpublish/README.md

 > Prefill the commit message with a list of added/updated/deleted packages + versions (if any).

 ## Copyright
-All PKGBUILD files in this repository are licensed under the Unlicense.
-IMHO they aren't unique enough to qualify for copyright, therefore I have made this explicit.
-The helper scripts (aurpublish, *.sh, *.hook) used are licensed under the GPLv2 or (at your option) any later version.
+The helper scripts (aurpublish, *.sh, *.hook) demonstrated here are licensed under the GPLv2 or (at your option) any later version.